tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 Click the eye-dropper icon to enter [element picker mode](https://github.com/gorhill/uBlock/wiki/Element-picker), which allows to create a filter by interactively picking an element on a page, in order to have the element permanently removed from the page.

 Click the eye icon to bring up the [network request logger](Quick-guide:-network-request-logger), which will open in a separate tab.
-This allows to inspect network traffic on a given page.
+This allows to inspect real-time network traffic on a given page.

 ***